6 asthma-friendly foods to add to your trolley

 Apples

-OK, so all fruit has health benefits,3 but apples appear to be particularly beneficial for your lungs.4 A study of 68,535 women found that those who ate the most apples had a lower incidence of asthma than those who ate the least apples.4 The fruits are rich in antioxidants which can help to lower inflammation in the body, so this may be a reason why.4
+OK, so all fruit has health benefits,3 but apples appear to be particularly beneficial for your lungs.4 A study of 68,535 French women found that those who ate the most apples had a lower incidence of asthma than those who ate the least apples.4 The fruits are rich in antioxidants which can help to lower inflammation in the body, so this may be a reason why.4

 Calendar icon